-Two years back we started a review of the impact of the New Economic Policies (NEP) on India's environment and on those communities which depend directly for their subsistence and livelihood on the natural environment (Alternative Economic Survey, 1993 and 1994).
+TWO years back we started a review of the impact of the New Economic Policies (NEP) on India's environment and on those communities which depend directly for their subsistence and livelihood on the natural environment [Kothari and Kothari 1993; Kothari 1994].
 It was shown that each of the major components of these policies were having a severe environmental (and consequently social) impact:

-- (i) the drive towards an export-led model of growth was rapidly sacrificing natural resources to earn foreign exchange, as was especially seen in the fisheries and mining sectors; - (ii) the move towards liberalisation had resulted in an atmosphere of a free-for-all, with industries increasingly ignoring environmental standards, and state governments sacrificing natural habitats, including their own wildlife protected areas, to make way for commercial enterprises; - (iii) the directive to reduce government expenditure was resul-ting in cuts in social and environmental sectors.
-This was leading to a reduction in programmes for the conservation and regeneration of natural resources; - (iv) opening up of the economy was bringing in companies with a notorious track record on environment (including pesticide manufacturers who had almost wound up in their parent countries), and wasteful consumer goods and toxics which were adding to the country's garbage and health problems.
+(i) The drive towards an export-led model of growth was rapidly sacrificing natural resources to earn foreign exchange, as was especially seen in the fisheries and mining sectors;

+(ii) The move towards liberalisation had resulted in an atmosphere of a free-for-all, with industries increasingly ignoring environmental standards, and state governments sacrificing natural habitats, including their own wildlife protected areas, to make way for commercial enterprises;

+(iii) The directive to reduce government expenditure was resulting in cuts in social and environmental sectors.
+This was leading to a reduction in programmes for the conservation and regeneration of natural resources;

+(iv) Opening up of the economy was bringing in companies with a notorious track record on environment (including pesticide manufacturers who had almost wound up in their parent countries), and wasteful consumer goods and toxics which were adding to the country's garbage and health problems.
-This article is dedicated to Nilesh Naik, age 25, killed in police firing in January 1995, during an agitation against the Thapar-Du Pont Nylon factory proposed to be set up in Goa.
-The factory remains stalled due to popular local resistance.]

-A brief review of the events during 1994-95 shows that, though there has been an increase in the allotments to social sectors in response to the widespread outcry against the earlier cuts, the trend of sacrificing natural habitats and resources for short-term gains, and of ignoring the daily survival needs of local rural communities, has continued unabated.
+A brief review of the events during 1994-95 shows that though there has been an increase in the allotments to social sectors in response to the widespread outery against the earlier cuts, the trend of sacrificing natural habitats and resources for shortterm gains, and of ignoring the daily survival needs of local rural communities. has continued unabated.
 There is in the new policies an over-arching objective: to integrate India into the global market.
 This means making available Indian natural resources to outside markets, and making available the vast Indian middle class, as a market, to outside companies.
-Natural resources, painstakingly conserved and sustainably utilised by Indian communities, are now up for the grab.
+Natural resources, painstakingly conserved and sustainably utilised by Indian communities, are now up for grabs.